The Ultimate Webflow Technical SEO Guide

 When it comes to optimizing your Webflow website for SEO, there are several key areas to focus on.
 By following these strategies, you can improve your search engine visibility and drive organic traffic to your site.

-• Optimize images for mobile by reducing file sizes and using appropriate dimensions.
+• Optimize images for mobile viewing.

 In terms of site navigation, prioritize user experience by organizing your content logically.
 Ensure that visitors can easily find what they’re looking for and navigate through your website without confusion or frustration.